nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

   constructing a Time Table.
 - ModuleList contains getter method find(String input) which returns a module by the same name as the input.

-How printing a timetable works:

-1. ModuleList first extracts day of week and timeslot information from different schedules.
-2. It then prints out the Timetable one line at a time.
-At the same time it checks if the day of week and the timeslot corresponds to the schedule.

-- If day of week and timeslot corresponds, venue and comments information is printed out
-- If day of week and timeslot does not correspond, and blank character &quot; &quot; is printed instead.

 # ![modulePrintTimetableSeq](media/ModuleListseq.png)

 How printing a timetable works: